The Institute is made up of dedicated chemistry and biology teams working together to discover new medicines.

 Collaborative drug discovery

 Drugs are discovered through collaboration.
-At the Cambridge DDI we are working with academics who bring their insight into the diseases that cause dementia and their ideas for potential new treatments, and with companies and clinicians to help us deliver these new treatments to patients.
-Within the DDI our projects consist of teams of chemists and biologists who come together to discover new medicines.
+At the ALBORADA DDI we are working with academics who bring their insight into the diseases that cause dementia and their ideas for potential new treatments, and with companies and clinicians to help us deliver these new treatments to patients.
+Within the Institute our projects consist of teams of chemists and biologists who come together to discover new medicines.

 We are actively assessing and investigating the best new ideas from academic labs in order to find the most promising new opportunities for drug discovery.
 Our cell and molecular biologists use a suite of assays, based around mechanisms of proteostasis to validate these new targets.

 Once a target is validated, the process of discovering a drug passes to the chemistry team.
 We have a team of scientists skilled in computational and medicinal chemistry who are focussed on designing potent molecules with good drug-like properties.
 We are able to find lead compounds using a variety of technologies and approaches including